schae234/SweepR/README.md

  - M - the number of permutations to perform *Returns:*
  - A huge table containing all the EHH information for all the distances possible in our data with N individuals and M p
-   permutations of the data
+   permutations of the data.

 ###EHH\_at\_all\_distances
-calculates EHH for each possible distance from a core *Arguments:*
+calculates EHH for each possible distance from a core.
+*Arguments:*
  - Sweep - the object we are using to make calculations
  - core\_start - the start index of the core of interest